U.S. jury says Motorola infringed one Intellectual Ventures patent

 Motorola declined to comment.

-China's Lenovo Group acquired the Motorola handset division from Google Inc in October.
+China's Lenovo Group (0992.HK) acquired the Motorola handset division from Google Inc (GOOGL.O) in October.

 Founded in 2000, Bellevue, Wash.-based Intellectual Ventures is one of the largest intellectual property owners in the world, with more than 70,000 patents and patent applications to its name.
 It only recently began suing companies in addition to its longtime strategy of licensing its wide array of patents.